praveen-kumar-rr/money-converter/README.md

     `Money.convertToWords(BigDecimal.valueOf(2123))`
     <br>
     <br>
-    *Output: Two Thousand And One Hundred And Twenty Three*
+    *Output: Two Thousand, One Hundred And Twenty Three*

 <p>Note: This is specifically written to work for Indian Money values.
 However, can be altered.</p>